 Salt and Salty Snack Foods

 Large amounts of salt can produce excessive thirst and urination, or even sodium ion poisoning in pets.
 Signs that your pet may have eaten too many salty foods include vomiting, diarrhea, depression, tremors, elevated body temperature, seizures and even death.
 As such, we encourage you to avoid feeding salt-heavy snacks like potato chips, pretzels, and salted popcorn to your pets.

 Xylitol is used as a sweetener in many products, including gum, candy, baked goods and toothpaste.
 It can cause insulin release in most species, which can lead to liver failure.
 The increase in insulin leads to hypoglycemia (lowered sugar levels).
 Initial signs of toxicosis include vomiting, lethargy and loss of coordination.
 Signs can progress to seizures.
 Elevated liver enzymes and liver failure can be seen within a few days.

 Yeast dough can rise and cause gas to accumulate in your pet’s digestive system.
-This can be painful and can cause the stomach to bloat, and potentially twist, becoming a life threatening emergency.
-The yeast produce ethanol as a by-product and a dog ingesting raw bread dough can become drunk (See alcohol).
+This can be painful and can cause the stomach to bloat, and potentially twist, becoming a life-threatening emergency.
+The yeast produces ethanol as a by-product and a dog ingesting raw bread dough can become drunk (See alcohol).